learnlatex/learnlatex.github.io/en/more-07.md

 generally supported.
 However, if you have spaces in the name, and you have issues, you may wish to try removing the spaces as the first step.

+Accented character support is somewhat variable: there are issues with some systems, particularly on Windows.
+If you find issues with accented characters in file names, try using only ASCII characters for a test.

 ## Storing graphics in a subdirectory

 A common way to lay out source files is to put all graphics into a subdirectory.